Is an audition required for admission to the theatre major at Muhlenberg?

 How many productions are mounted at the college each year?

-We mount a least six productions in our Mainstage season each year.
+Typically, we mount at least six theatre productions in our Departmental Season each year.
 At least one of those productions is always a musical, and at least one is student-directed.
 In addition to the Mainstage season we also produce anywhere from 25 to 40 student-directed workshop productions each year.
 These include one-act plays and musicals in the Studio Theatre.
 There are also several informal readings, improvisational evenings and special one-night performances each season.

 Can first-year students and non-theatre majors audition for theatre productions?

 Any full-time student, regardless of class year or major, can audition for any Muhlenberg theatre production.

 What are the major area concentrations offered in the Department of Theatre & Dance?

 Students can concentrate in Acting, Directing, Production Design (costumes, sets, lights, sound), Stage Management, or Performance Studies.
 Read more here.